d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs.md

 ## Hyperband

 While successive halving can substantially speed up random search, its performance mostly hinges on $r_{min}$.
-If set $r_{min}$ too small we might miss configurations that would achieve top performance if given more time.
+If we set $r_{min}$ too small we might miss configurations that would achieve a top performance with more resources.
 However, a too large $r_{min}$ will allocated too many resource to poorly performing configurations.

-Instead of using a fixed $r_{min}$, Hyperband runs successive halving iteratively as a subroutine by blancing the number of configurations and $r_{min}$ such that each iteration consumes roughly the same amount of resources.
+Instead of using a fixed $r_{min}$, Hyperband runs successive halving iteratively as a subroutine by blancing the number of configurations $N$ and $r_{min}$, such that each round of succesive halving, called a bracket, consumes roughly the same amount of resources.
+Note that, the last bracket uses $r_{min} = r_{max}$, which means that we effectively perform random search.

 ```{.python .input  n=4}
 def hyperband(max_iter=100, eta=3, iters=20):